-Here on our Miller Farm we have a herd of approximately fifty milking cows, along with some beef steers, all grassfed (no grains or hormones used).
+Here on Amos Miller's Organic Farm, we have a herd of approximately fifty milking cows, along with some beef steers, all grass-fed (no grains or hormones used).
 Several nearby farms help us to fill the large demand for fresh dairy foods.
-We all remain very conscientious regarding the true organic practices required to produce the high quality foods that our customers have come to expect from us.
+We all remain very conscientious regarding the true organic practices required to produce the high-quality foods that our customers have come to expect from us.

 The veal (calf meat) and pork are produced here at Miller’s Farm.
 The animals have access to an abundant supply of what they most love to eat, the calves love whole milk, the pigs love whey.
 Our pigs are also fed some organic grain and whole oats soaked in skim milk, making the grains more easily digested.